4 min read

 Options include:

-Genebrard, another Christian author in 1699, introduced the pronunciation as “Yahweh.”
-He based this on an early church father named Theodorus of Cyrus 450CE who wrote that the Jews didn’t pronounce the name but the Samaritans pronounce it as “Yahweh.”
-Genebrard decided that the name of God should mean “creator.”
-Based on theology (his beliefs) he decided the pronunciation is “Yahveh” (or Yahweh in English) simply because of Theodorus as well as it fit his own desire to call God the creator.
-Yahveh means “he that causes to be” which does mean God creates.
+Gilbert Genebrard, a Christian author in 1699, introduced the pronunciation as “Yahweh.”
+Jews didn’t pronounce the name, but the Samaritans (non-Jewish people) pronounced it as “Yahweh.”
+Genebrard decided that the name of YHVH should mean “creator.”
+Based on theology (his beliefs), he chose the pronunciation of “Yahveh” (or Yahweh in English) simply because of Theodorus, and it fit his own desire to call YHVH/god the creator.
+Yahveh means “he that causes to be,” which does mean YHVH creates.
 However, notice this is not an unbiased look at evidence in ancient sources.
 It is almost more of a biased opinion that went looking for validation and found it in an early church father’s writings.

-The Leningrad Codex (Latin: Codex Leningradensis, the "LeningradBook") is the oldest complete manuscript of the Hebrew Bible in Hebrew, using the Masoretic Text and Tiberian vocalization.
-According to its colophon, it was made in Cairo in 1008 CE
+The Leningrad Codex is the oldest complete Hebrew Bible manuscript (Masoretic Text, Tiberian vocalization), made in Cairo in 1008 CE.